-Of course, us home educating also helps.
+Of course, our home educating also helps.
 She has all the time she wants to practice and learn skills, study sewing magazines and books or use the internet for advice.

-We used a mohair/wool blend fabric from RayStitch, they have a big choice of wool fabrics available, so are worth ckecking out.
+We used a mohair/wool blend fabric from RayStitch, they have a big choice of wool fabrics available, so are worth checking out.

-The lining is a clearance linen fabric from Organic Textile Company.
+The lining is a clearance linen fabric from the Organic Cotton Company.

 The pattern is from the book Coats and Jackets by Wendy Mullin.
 It has three basic patterns, the fitted jacket, the basic jacket and the straight coat and shows various adaptations and finishing techniques.
 We did change the pattern a bit, added length at arms and body pieces.

-While it’s not the best book in terms of detailed explaining (and strangely the collar didn’t fit, it was too short), it’s still useful for the patterns (minus collars) and ideas on how to adapt a basic pattern.
+While it’s not the best book in terms of detailed explaining, it’s still useful for the patterns and ideas on how to adapt a basic pattern.
 It’s the only book I could find on the topic.